8ta4/say/DONTREADME.md

 Voice is an efficient medium for brain-to-computer communication.
 However, it may require some adaptation in your thought process.
 You might need to learn to verbalize every internal monologue and express yourself more coherently.

 Prolonged speaking can strain your voice, and continuous speaking may require voice training.
-However, future technologies, such as lip reading, could potentially offer more efficient solutions.

 `say` allows you to capture your thoughts in situations where traditional note-taking isn't feasible, such as when you're in bed or when your hands are occupied.